|

 suffer from ......
 Can Ginkgo help me for this disorder?

-Sorry, it's impossible and beyond my scope,
+Sorry, it's impossible and beyond

-I judge the efficacy and effects for each individual.
+nor can I judge the efficacy and effects for each individual.
 Read my

 Usage-page and consider this only as information.

-For details, dosage and possible side-effects
+For details, dosage and possible

-read the links with medicinal information on my Links-page,
+side-effects read the links with medicinal information on my Links-page,

 including the Medline, use search engines etc.

-A good link is for instance American
+A good link is for instance

 Botanical Council.

-You can also consult a health care practitioner
+You can also consult a health

-with experience in this area.
+care practitioner with experience in this area.

 Also check out my Literature-page.